freeorion/freeorion/CONTRIBUTING.md

 contributions that can be easily integrated into the FreeOrion project.

+## Respect the FreeOrion Vision Statement when contributing

+All contributions should follow the spirit of the [FreeOrion Vision Statement].
+We can't consider any contributions that miss or oppose the Vision Statement.

 ## I found an error in the game or I want to file a bug report

 So you stumbled on a reproducible error in FreeOrion?
 You can report it in